unraid/docs/docs/legacy/Articles/upgrading-to-unraid-6.md

 ### Trying to start my VM gives a "Invalid Machine Type" error

-If you receive this error, simply edit your VM in the webGui and without making any changes, click "Apply".
+If you receive this error, simply edit your VM in the WebGUI and without making any changes, click "Apply".
 This will update the VM's machine type to the latest version and your VM should start without the error.